ksator/junos_monitoring_with_prometheus/README.md

       --prometheus-port int32      Prometheus port (default 8090)
       --stats-handler              Use GRPC statshandler
       --version                    Print version and build-time of the binary and exit
 ```

 ## create a jtimon configuration file
 [use this file](vmx1.json)
 ```
-# vi vmx1.json
+$ vi vmx1.json
 ```

 ## alias

 you can use alias.
-it is optional.
+This is optional.
 If JTIMON does not find alias, it would use the names of the path as received from JTI (it will replace '/' with '_').

 ```